 Before having a body lift procedure, one’s weight must be stabilized, whether after weight loss surgeries or just extreme weight loss without surgeries.
-It’s advisable that any woman looking to get pregnant postpone this procedure as pregnancy can seriously diminish the results of the procedure.
+It’s advisable that any woman looking to get pregnant postpone this procedure as pregnancy can seriously diminish the results of the process.

 Non-smokers, individuals with loose skin in multiple parts of the body and healthy people who don’t have medical conditions that impair healing are all good candidates for a body lift.

 Since this procedure tightens the lower body, it’s advisable that the procedure is performed after the ideal or desired weight is reached.
 This means if a patient loses weight after the procedure, the skin may look saggy once again.
-Doctors also advise again excess heaviness in the thighs and buttocks as they may have a long-lasting effect on one’s results.
+Doctors also advise excess heaviness in the thighs and buttocks again as they may have a long-lasting effect on one’s results.
 A doctor may suggest one loses more weight in those areas before enduring this surgery.

 Body Lift Consultation

 A professional doctor will ask a variety of questions after your initial consultation including what you want from the surgery, medical history questions and information on tobacco, alcohol, and drug use.
 The surgeon will evaluate your current health status and pre-existing conditions and determine if they can safely and successfully execute a body lift on you.